Blick

-Blick (View) is a Swiss German-language daily newspaper, and online news website covering current affairs, entertainment, sports and lifestyle.
+Blick (View) is a Swiss German-language daily newspaper and online news website covering current affairs, entertainment, sports and lifestyle.
+Based in Zurich, it is the largest newspaper in Switzerland with a print circulation of around 285,000.
+The newspaper has been printed continuously since its inception in 1959.

 History and profile

 Blick was established in 1959.
 The newspaper was the first Swiss tabloid publication.

 The format of Blick was broadsheet until 2005 when it was switched to tabloid.
 The new format induced controversies: protests began and many boycotted the scandalous newspaper.
 It was nevertheless a huge financial success.
 However, in 2009 the daily changed its format to broadsheet.

-Since February 2017, Christian Dorer has been the Editor-in-Chief.
+Its sister paper was from 2008–2018 Blick am Abend, an evening free daily.
+Both papers are owned by Ringier and are based in Zürich.

 Ladina Heimgartner was appointed as CEO in October 2020.

-Blick has a center-left political leaning.
-Its sister paper was from 2008–2018 Blick am Abend, an evening free daily.
-Both papers are owned by Ringier and are based in Zurich.
+In August 2023, Christian Dorer stepped down as Editor-in-Chief after a 6 month time-out, replaced by co-chiefs Steffi Buchli, responsible for content, and Sandro Inguscio, responsible for the Digital & Distribution division.

+Controversy

+The day after the 1971 Swiss women's suffrage referendum, Blick sported the headline 'Thanks for the Roses' on the front page accompanied with a naked blonde receiving roses from a man.

+In November 1997, the magazine manipulated a photograph of water flowing outside the temple of Hatshepsut in Egypt following the massacre of 62 people at the site.
+Blick later apologised for the manipulation.

 Circulation

 In the period of 1995–1996 Blick had a circulation of 335,143 copies, making it the best-selling paper in the country.
 In 1997 Blick had a circulation of 315,548 copies.
 In 2001 Blick had a daily circulation of 309,000 copies and a readership of 739,000.
 Its circulation was 292,292 copies in 2003, making it the best selling newspaper in Switzerland.
 The 2006 circulation of the paper was 254,657 copies.
 The Sunday edition Sonntagsblick had a circulation of 272,425 copies in 2006.
 Blick was the best-selling newspaper in 2008 with a circulation of 240,000 copies.
 Its circulation was 214,555 copies in 2009.
 The paper had a circulation of 214,880 copies in 2010, making it the third most read paper in the country.

 According to WEMF Total Audience 2020-2, the Blick Group has a nationwide brand reach of 1,438 million via print and digital.
 Blick is now the Swiss media brand with the highest digital share, the exclusive, digital users already contribute 69% of the total reach.
 According to MACH Basic 2020-2, BLICK Print has 403,000 readers throughout Switzerland and has a distributed circulation (WEMF) of 95,944, placing it as the most read paid newspaper in Switzerland.